nbeddows/meen/README.md

 As can be seen from the diagram above MEEN is represented by the inner machine containing a cpu and a clock used to regulate its speed.
 The speed the clock runs at is dictated by the cpu type, however the resolution of the clock can be externally manipulted, see configuration option `clockResolution`.

 The outer machine represents the inner machine customisation.
-For example, custom input/output may involve interacting with a keyboard or mouse, or some other proprietary peripheral, whereas custom memory maybe as simple as reading and writing to a block of locally allocated memory, a network socket or some other proprietary memory configuration, this all depends on the machine being built, see `IMachine::SetIoControlller` and `IMachine::SetMemoryController`.
+For example, custom input/output may involve interacting with a keyboard or mouse, or some other proprietary peripheral, whereas custom memory maybe as simple as reading and writing to a block of locally allocated memory, a network socket or some other proprietary memory configuration, this all depends on the machine being built, see `IMachine::AttachIoControlller` and `IMachine::AttachMemoryController`.

 Example code in this framework is supplied in the form of unit tests.
 A test IO contoller library is supplied which gives implementations of both an IO controller and a memory controller.